 Steamboat gets reliable dumps of some of the finest 'Champagne Powder' (a term coined in Steamboat) in the world.
-There are 165 named trails spread out over 2965 acres (1200km) across five mountains.
+There are about 165 named trails spread out over 2965 acres (1200km) across five mountains.
 There is something for every level of skier but most runs fall in the intermediate and advanced categories.
-There are 23 lifts in total, ensuring a rapid delivery of skiers to the top of the runs.
+There are 18 lifts in total, ensuring a rapid delivery of skiers to the top of the runs.
 Steamboat also has the longest Superpipe in North America, an absolute dream for freeriders.
-SoBe terrain park features a number of rails, sliders, boxes and rainbows for park-lovers on holiday here.

 There is no shortage of holiday activities to keep one entertained in Steamboat, including hiking, snow-shoeing, hot-air balloon rides, helicopter tours, tubing, and horse riding.
 The region is famous for its hot springs which can be enjoyed at Strawberry Park, a stunning location just seven miles (11km) out of town.